zhongxingdou/mayjs/readme.md

         return $(document.getElementById(id));
     });

-    //we assume you have a html like below
+    //we assume you have some html like below
     /*
         <div id="content"></div>
         <form id="myForm">